 Prostitution.
 Sexual exploitation.
 Sex slavery.

 Sex trafficking is a tragedy in all communities, and with their location along the I-5 corridor and abundance of strip clubs and adult shops, Portland is no exception.
-We believe that God has placed His Church in this community to be agents of His grace in bringing healing and freedom to those trapped in, and by, this depravity.
+We believe that God has placed His Church in this community to be agents of His grace in bringing awareness, advocacy, prevention, healing and freedom from this depravity.
 Our motto is "get informed and get involved," believing that only through an accurate understanding of the root causes and societal effects of exploitation can we truly make a difference in stopping it.

 We see communities where people are SAFE from sexual exploitation and experiencing ABUNDANT life in Jesus through the UNIFIED service of the Church.